hashicorp/terraform-provider-awscc/docs/resources/appflow_connector_profile.md

 <a id="nestedatt--connector_profile_config--connector_profile_properties--snowflake"></a>
 ### Nested Schema for `connector_profile_config.connector_profile_properties.snowflake`

-Required:

-- `bucket_name` (String) The name of the Amazon S3 bucket associated with Snow?ake.
-- `stage` (String) The name of the Amazon S3 stage that was created while setting up an Amazon S3 stage in the Snow?ake account.
-This is written in the following format: < Database>< Schema><Stage Name>.
-- `warehouse` (String) The name of the Snow?ake warehouse.

 Optional:

 - `account_name` (String) The name of the account.
+- `bucket_name` (String) The name of the Amazon S3 bucket associated with Snow?ake.
 - `bucket_prefix` (String) The bucket prefix that refers to the Amazon S3 bucket associated with Snow?ake.
 - `private_link_service_name` (String) The Snow?ake Private Link service name to be used for private data transfers.
 - `region` (String) The region of the Snow?ake account.
+- `stage` (String) The name of the Amazon S3 stage that was created while setting up an Amazon S3 stage in the Snow?ake account.
+This is written in the following format: < Database>< Schema><Stage Name>.
+- `warehouse` (String) The name of the Snow?ake warehouse.

 <a id="nestedatt--connector_profile_config--connector_profile_properties--veeva"></a>
 ### Nested Schema for `connector_profile_config.connector_profile_properties.veeva`

-Required:
+Optional:

 - `instance_url` (String) The location of the Veeva resource